 Visit Hverir – a hot springs area

 Don’t miss a stop here!
-It’s definitely one of the highlights in the Myvatn area.
+It’s definitely one of the top things to do in the Myvatn area.

 We did not have Mother Nature on side on the day that we booked a soak in the Myvatn Nature Bath.
 It was an incredibly windy day and without a cover over the baths the temperature fell below a point that they would let us in.